 Use Class Use description Change Permitted?
-And Relevant Policy Act 2005) is sold, pursuant to a premises licence issued under that Act to persons other than residents or to persons other than persons consuming meals on the premises and other than a use within class 9 (houses).
+And Relevant Policy persons other than residents or to persons other than persons consuming meals on the premises and other than a use within class 9 (houses).
 Local Development Plan 2017-2021 - Visitor Experience Policy 3.
-Class 8 - Residential Institutions Use - a. for the provision of residential accommodation and care to people in need of care other than a use within class 9 (houses); b. as a hospital or nursing home; or c. as a residential school, college or training centre.
+Class 8 - Residential Institutions a. for the provision of residential accommodation and care to people in need of care other than a use within class 9 (houses); b. as a hospital or nursing home; or c. as a residential school, college or training centre.
 Planning permission required for change of use to any other class.
 No safeguarding policies to protect this use.
 Class 8A - Secure residential institutions Use for the provision of secure residential accommodation, including use as a prison, young offenders institution, detention centre, secure training centre, custody centre, short-term holding centre, secure hospital, secure local authority accommodation or use as military barracks.
 Planning permission required for change of use to any other class.
 No safeguarding policies to protect this use.
-Class 9 - Houses Use - as a house, other than a flat, whether or not as a sole or main residence, by- a single person or by people living together as a family, or not more than 5 residents living together including a household where care is provided for residents; as a bed and breakfast establishment or guesthouse, not in either case being carried out in a flat where at any one time not more than 2 bedrooms are, or in the case of premises having less than 4 bedrooms 1 bedroom is, used for that purpose.
-Planning permission required for change of use to any other class.
+Class 9 - Houses a. as a house, other than a flat, whether or not as a sole or main residence, by- 1. a single person or by people living together as a family, or 2. not more than 5 residents living together including a household where care is provided for residents; b. as a bed and breakfast establishment or guesthouse, not in either case being carried out in a flat where at any one time not more Planning permission required for change of use to any other class.
 No safeguarding policies to protect this use.

 Use Class Use description Change Permitted?
-And Relevant Policy Class 10 - Non- residential Institutions Use, not including residential use - a. as a creche, day nursery or day centre; b. for the provision of education; c. for the display of works of art (otherwise than for sale or hire); d. as a museum; e. as a public library or public reading room; f. as a public hall or exhibition hall; or g. for, or in connection with, public worship or religious instruction, or the social or recreational activities of a religious body; or h. as a law court.
+And Relevant Policy than 2 bedrooms are, or in the case of premises having less than 4 bedrooms 1 bedroom is, used for that purpose.
+Sui Generis Use as a residential flat Planning permission required for change of use to any other class.
+No safeguarding policies to protect this use.
+Class 10 - Non- residential Institutions a. as a creche, day nursery or day centre; b. for the provision of education; c. for the display of works of art (otherwise than for sale or hire); d. as a museum; e. as a public library or public reading room; f. as a public hall or exhibition hall; or g. for, or in connection with, public worship or religious instruction, or the social or recreational activities of a religious body; or h. as a law court.
 Planning permission required for change of use to any other class.
-Local Development Plan 2017-2021 - Community Facilities Policy 1 Class 11 - Assembly and Leisure Use as - a. a cinema; b. a concert hall; c. a bingo hall or casino; d. a dance hall or discotheque; or e. a swimming bath, skating rink, gymnasium or area for other indoor or outdoor sports or recreation, not involving motorised vehicles or firearms.
-Planning permission required for change of use to any other class.
-Local Development Plan 2017-2021 - Community Facilities Policy 1 Sui Generis Sui Generis is a term used to mean 'of its own kind' and in planning it is used to refer to uses that do not fall under the use class for the purposes of planning.
-Example of uses - a. an amusement arcade or centre or funfair; or b. a theatre Planning permission required for change of use to any other class if the new use is materially different from the existing use Local Development Plan 2017-2021 - Any of the policies may be relevant depending on the existing use.
-Some uses may not fall under
+Local Development Plan 2017-2021 - Community Facilities Policy 1 Class 11 - Assembly and Leisure use as - a. a cinema; b. a concert hall; c. a bingo hall or casino; d. a dance hall or discotheque; or Planning permission required for change of use to any other class.
+Local Development Plan 2017-2021 - Community Facilities Policy 1

+Use Class Use description Change Permitted?
+And Relevant Policy a swimming bath, skating rink, gymnasium or area for other indoor or outdoor sports or recreation, not involving motorised vehicles or firearms.
+Sui Generis Use as - a. an amusement arcade or centre or funfair; or b. a theatre Planning permission required for change of use to any other class.
+Local Development Plan 2017-2021 - Community Facilities Policy 1